 - Goal Weight Loss per Week: next, tell the app how much weight per week you want to lose.
 Understand it takes about 3500 calories to burn away one pound of fat.
 So if your goal is to lose 1 pound per week, you will need to create about a 500 calorie deficit per day.
 My recommendation is set a goal of losing .5-1 pound per week.**

 - Log Your Diet: next, you’re going to log everything you eat.
 Yes, it can be cumbersome at first to log everything you eat but between barcode scans, the ability to save recipes, meals you frequently eat, etc, it gets easier over time***.

-- Log Your Exercise: finally, you’re going to log all of your exercise.
+- Log Your Exercise: finally, you’re going to log all of your exercises.
 This is easiest if you use a Garmin running and/or cycling computer, as your Garmin will sync to Trainingpeaks, Strava, LoseIt!, MyFitnessPal, or anywhere else you want to park it.****

 Begin the Process Far Enough Out from Your Goal Races

 There are several reason for this: